How did New Covenant Ministries begin?

 The gospel can now be more clearly heard several blocks away from the location of the lot, and allows many more people to participate in what God is doing in the neighborhoods.
 And the newly painted emblems on the sides of the truck boldly announce, “Jesus: no other name under heaven… by which we must be saved!
 (Acts 4-12b).

 God, in His loving kindness, gave such increase to this annual event that hundreds of volunteers began to attend from several different churches to prepare everything days, weeks, and even months in advance.
-Hundreds of bicycles are repaired and stored in various locations including a warehouse donated by one of the members, and then loaded onto trucks the day before the big event.
+Hundreds of bicycles are repaired and stored in various locations, and then loaded onto trucks the day before the big event.

-The Lord also provides various items throughout the year that end up being prepared for children and their families on Gift Wrap and Stocking Stuffing Day just before the Christmas Eve Day Event.
+The Lord also provides various items throughout the year that end up being prepared for children and their families on Gift Wrap and Stocking Stuffing Day just before the Christmas Event.

 In 2006, the Lord opened another door with the Food Bank Ministry being operated out of their home by a volunteer husband and wife team.
 This eventually grew to the Lord leading the ministry to acquire a tractor trailer box to house more donated items in 2009.
 By God’s grace, the trailer became full of several pallets of donated food and other household necessities being delivered free from a trucking company in Pennsylvania.
 A large amount of food products is transported to the streets in the back of volunteer’s personal vehicles and given out at the weekly meetings.